David Hart (political activist): Political advisor

-Towards the end of Hungarian communism, Hart channelled support from the West to a Hungarian political movement known as Fidesz, which at the time was a ragtag collection of students and activists.
-Within a year, Hungarian communism fell, and members of Fidesz were part of Hungary's new government.
+Towards the end of Hungarian socialism, Hart channelled support from the West to the fledgling Fidesz party, which at the time was an unofficial anti-Communist student movement developing at the Eötvös Loránd University under the protection of the last Communist minister of the interior, István Horváth.
+The group received a visit and material support from George Soros by 1985.
+It was formally founded in 1988, changed into a party in 1989, and by 1990 its members were part of Hungary's new parliament.

 In the autumn of 1993, he was appointed as a personal advisor to Malcolm Rifkind, Secretary of State for Defence, a position Hart retained when Michael Portillo succeeded Rifkind.
 Reportedly a long-standing Portillo contact, Hart is credited with writing the 'Who Dares Wins' conclusion to Portillo's 1995 Conservative Party Conference speech.
-He was also involved in the 1995 plan to install 40 telephones and fax machines in a Lord Smith Street house for a Portillo leadership challenge to Conservative leader and prime minister John Major which never emerged.
+He was also involved in the 1995 plan to install 40 telephones and fax machines in a Lord North Street house for a Portillo leadership challenge to Conservative leader and prime minister John Major which never emerged.

 In the 2000s he was involved in the international defence industry – including being a lobbyist for BAE Systems and Boeing.
 In 2004 an arrest warrant for Hart was issued concerning his alleged involvement in that year's coup attempt in Equatorial Guinea.
 In 2007 The Guardian newspaper alleged Hart had received £13 million in secret payments from BAE, via Defence Consultancy Ltd, an anonymously registered company based in the British Virgin Islands.
 While BAE was under investigation for corruption at the time, Hart was not thought to have done anything illegal.